 This type of treatment applies to individual and group therapy.
 In group dialectical behavioral therapy, you will undergo meditation, muscle relaxation, problem-solving, and breath training.

-BPD is often ingrained in a person’s personality and identity, but therapy and medication can successfully treat it.
-Medication controls the symptoms, while psychotherapy addresses the root causes of BPD.
+Borderline personality disorder is often ingrained in a person’s personality and identity, but therapy and medication can successfully treat it.
+Medication controls the symptoms, while psychotherapy addresses the root causes of borderline personality disorder.

 Through cognitive-behavioral therapies such as dialectical and schema-focused therapy, you will learn how to react healthily to your thoughts and emotions.
 Psychodynamic therapy is also helpful in changing unhealthy patterns of behavior developed in early childhood.